 Home > American Artisanal Cheeses

-They'd have to be, considering the hard work and grueling time schedule they follow to milk the animals twice daily and to produce the cheese.
+They'd have to be, considering the hard work and grueling time schedule they follow to milk the animals twice daily and then produce the cheese.

-There's no need today to be a cheese snob, thinking only imported European cheeses will do, just as there's no need today to be a wine snob either.
+There's no need today to be a cheese snob, thinking only imported European cheeses will do, just as there's no need today to be a wine snob, either.

-Our cheesemakers may be relatively new to their craft, at least compared to the Old World cheesemakers with centuries of tradition behind them ... but most cheese experts would agree that today, American artisanal cheeses easily stand on equal footing with their counterparts in Europe, winning top prizes in international competitions.
+Our cheesemakers may be relatively new to their craft, at least compared to the Old World cheesemakers with centuries of tradition behind them, but most cheese experts would agree that today, American Artisanal Cheeses easily stand on equal footing with their counterparts in Europe, winning top prizes in international competitions.

 Steve Jenkins, well-known cheese expert, Master Cheesemonger (or Maître Fromager) and author of the Cheese Primer, described America ... in his Prologue to Laura Werlin's The New American Cheese ... as "the land where the vast majority sees cheese as rectangular blocks of solidified floor wax..."!
 That may still be a true statement about many, but I think if you are visiting this website, you are one of the cheese lovers (caseophiles or turophiles) and connoisseurs, seeking to become well informed about all that real cheese is about.